 People come to a residential facility to get away from the situations that trigger and enable their use, so the presence of drugs at a sober living facility is something on which 99.9% of facilities have a zero-tolerance policy.
 In states where medical marijuana is legal, some facilities may allow possession of marijuana as part of a treatment process.
-However, harder drugs such as heroin, cocaine and crystal meth are prohibited.
+However, harder drugs such as heroin, cocaine, and crystal meth are prohibited.

 It is also expected that alcohol will be prohibited at any sober living facility.
 Even if the facility is not one that deals with alcohol dependency, the presence of alcohol can be a trigger for many patients.
-Furthermore, its therapeutic value is negligible, therefore as a rule it is prohibited at rehabilitation facilities.
+Furthermore, the therapeutic value is negligible, therefore as a rule it is prohibited at rehabilitation facilities.

 Visitors must respect the rules of a sober living house

 Acknowledging the community spirit

 Residents in a rehabilitation facility are expected to ensure that they do not make life harder for their fellow residents, as a minimum.
-In fact, they will be expected to shoulder their share of the work in keeping the facility within an acceptable condition; cleaning and tidying as well as taking part in any chores that need to be done on site.
+In fact, they will be expected to shoulder their share of the work in keeping the facility within an acceptable condition; cleaning and tidying as well as taking part in any chores that need to be done on-site.
 In addition, residents will be expected to be supportive of their co-residents; encouraging their efforts to get clean and sober and providing positive reinforcement where appropriate.
-The written rules may vary between facilities, but it is acknowledged that a supportive environment offers the best chance for full recovery.
+The written rules may vary between facilities, but it is acknowledged that a supportive environment offers the best chance for a full recovery.

 Engaging with the program

 Not only will you be expected to assist others in their recovery; if you are a resident in a sober living facility, you will be expected to participate fully in your own treatment.
-That means engaging with such meetings as you are expected to attend; participating in those meetings; and approaching your stay in the facility as the opportunity that it is.
+That means engaging with such meetings as you are expected to attend; participating in those meetings, and approaching your stay in the facility as the opportunity that it is.
 Treating a stay in a rehab facility with anything other than the commitment it requires may mean you are asked to leave the program before you have completed it.
 This is for the good of attendees who are engaging with the program and whose recovery may be jeopardized by another individual failing to show that level of commitment.